jtablesaw/tablesaw/docs/gettingstarted.md

 This operation returns a *Selection*.
 Logically, it's a bitmap of the same size as the original column.
 The method above, effectively, returns 1, 1, 0, 0, since the first two values in the column are less than three, and the last two are not.

 What you probably wanted was not a Selection object, but a new NumberColumn that contains only the values that passed the filter.
-To get this, you use the *where(aSelection)* method:
+To get this, you use the *where(aSelection)* method to apply the selection:

 ```java
 NumberColumn filtered = nc.where(nc.isLessThan(3));